junxit/us-congress-bills-113/bill.md

 This Act may be cited as the “Government Employee Accountability Act”.

 ## § 2.
-Suspension for 14 days or less for senior executive service employees
+Suspension for 14 days or less for Senior Executive Service employees

 Paragraph (1) of section 7501 of title 5, United States Code, is amended to read as follows: